+Individual Charts Charts set up for individuals to support them in getting through the parts of the day which

+they find challenging.

+These may be smiley face charts

+Individualised charts for playtime and/or classroom behaviour

+These should NEVER be used publically

+14

-Individual Charts Charts set up for individuals to support them in getting through the parts of the day which they find challenging.
-These may be smiley face charts Individualised charts for playtime and/or classroom behaviour These should NEVER be used publically Sorry Messages May take the form of a letter or a chart showing What I did, What I should have done a conversation or an act of repair.
-Clubs to practice appropriate behaviour Sitting Club, Safety club, Listening Club Buddies Usually two children who can support the child in making good choices and can report to an adult as appropriate Withdrawal Withdrawal from their team, or their activity within the same classroom Playground Hand hold Child to observe appropriate Child staying beside the adult so the adult can show them the positive behaviour that is needed. behaviour Number line Thinking / calming time sitting away from the activities.
-This should be time limited.
+Sorry Messages May take the form of a letter or a chart showing What I did, What I should have done a conversation or an act of repair.
+Clubs to practice appropriate behaviour Sitting Club, Safety club, Listening Club Buddies Usually two children who can support the child in making good choices and can report to an adult as appropriate Withdrawal See behaviour ladder Playground Hand hold Child to observe appropriate behaviour Child staying beside the adult so the adult can show them the positive behaviour that is needed.